arieees666/arieees666.github.io/README.md

  - January 18, 2021: `Began doing my final requirements for the first sem first, then did the hacker methodology room from tryhackme.`
  - January 19, 2021: `Finished some of the hardest requirements, had the time to study and do some xss attacks on the owasp room.`
  - January 20, 2021: `4 requirements left to do.
 Completed the basic pentesting room and learned how to use hydra for brute force attacks.`
+ - January 21, 2021: `2 reqs left, maybe 3 if another one gets added tomorrow.
+Completed the root me room from tryhackme, got to refresh what I learned for file upload vulns and basic privesc.
+Made some progress with the fetusheap chall.`